DasithKuruppu/etna/README.md

 ## Quick Start
 1. 🍴 Fork the repository
-2. 👯‍♀️ Clone it to your computer
+1. 👯‍♀️ Clone it to your computer
+2. 🏃‍♀️ Run npm install
-3. 🏃‍♀️ Run npm run install && npm run dev
+3. 🏃‍♀️ npm run dev
-4. 📝 Edit any of the files in src/
-5. 👀 Watch as the app magically rebuilds and relaunches itself

 ## Scripts